univ-smb-m1-isc-2020/sudoku-solver/readme.md

 # sudoku-solver

-We would like you to provide us a simple sodoku solver. here is the structure to provide the initial grid.
+We would like you to provide us a simple sodoku solver. here is the structure to provide the initial Grid.

 ```
 int[][] board = {